danx123/macan-converter-pro/README.md

 ---
-## 📜 Changelog v2.7.0
+## 📜 Changelog v2.7.1
-- Update Engine (PDF + ffmpeg)
+- Update Framework
 ---

 ## ⚙️ Installation
 1. Ensure Python 3.10+ is installed.
 2. Install dependencies:

-bash

-pip install PyQt6 PyMuPDF Pillow

 📦 Important Note
 The source code shared in this repository is a framework/base project that serves as the foundation for the application.